facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.bug-hoisting2.expect.md

 ## Error

 ```
-[ReactForget] Todo: EnterSSA: Expected identifier to be defined before being used.
+[ReactForget] Todo: [hoisting] EnterSSA: Expected identifier to be defined before being used.
 Identifier handler$1 is undefined (3:7)
 ```